Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 - Linux system (Debian-based distros)
 - C++17 or newer
 - Root privileges for most operations (Formatinn for example)
-- build-essetials, like openssl, g++, gtk-4.0
+- build-essetials, like openssl, g++, gtk-4.0 and S.M.A.R.T tools

 ## Roadmap